KhaledNegm22/Reddit_Analysis/README.md

 - Load **raw posts** and **comments**
 - Save them as **Delta tables** (`posts_bronze`, `comments_bronze`).

+> **Note:**
+> Reddit API has a rate limit.
+If you send too many requests quickly, you might get an error (e.g., `prawcore.exceptions.RequestException` or `Too Many Requests`).
+> This is normal — the notebook is designed to fetch data in chunks.
+> If you see such an error:
+> 1. Wait a few seconds.
+> 2. **Re-run the same cell**.
+> The script will continue from where it left off and append new data.

 ---

 ### Silver Layer – Data Cleaning & Transformation